jwoehr/qisjob/README.md

   -r, --result          Print job result
   -t SHOTS, --shots SHOTS
-                        Number of shots for the experiment, default 1024, max 8192 -v, --verbose         Increase verbosity each -v up to 3 -x, --transpile       Print circuit transpiled for chosen backend to stdout before running job --showsched           In conjuction with -x, show schedule for transpiled circuit for chosen backend to stdout before running job
+                        Number of shots for the experiment, default 1024, max 8192 -v, --verbose         Increase runtime verbosity each -v up to 3.
+If precisely 4, prettyprint QisJob's data dictionary and return (good for debugging script arguments)
+  -x, --transpile       Print circuit transpiled for chosen backend to stdout before running job --showsched           In conjuction with -x, show schedule for transpiled circuit for chosen backend to stdout before running job
   --circuit_layout      With -x, write image file of circuit layout after transpile (see --figure_basename)